pitbaum/final-DM/README.md

     -- A encoding layer that takes the user_id and learns a user encoding during the training step -- A concept encoding layer that takes the user_id and learns a user encoding during the trainig step -- Additional feed forward neural network layers with Dropout and binary output, that processes the user question and concept encodings in comparison to the question asked

+- For easier training and testing pipeline, the whole workload has been put into the one_file_run.py